WA9ONY/Pico-RP2040/README2.md

 ## I-V Characteristic Curve: Vooltage-Time (VT) display of transformer V and current indirectly.
 I-V Characteristics Curve tester operater at 60 Hz (16.6 mS).

+The tallest waveform is the voltage across the transformer.
+Scale is 50 mV/div.
+The waveform starts at zero volts, the center of the display.

+The second waveform is the voltage across the current resistor.
+Scale is 10 mV/div.
+Dividing this voltage by 100 Ohams provide the current through the transformer.
+0.1 mA/div

+The voltage starts at 0 V.
+The current starts at -0.23 mA

 Inductor current lags its voltage by 90 degrees.

 <p align="center">
 <img align="center" width="640" height="360" src="/Images/TransformerIVfreq.png">
 </p>

 ## I-V Characteristic Curve: Audio Transformer Primary Voltage 165 mVpeak.

+Using the scope horziontal cursors to measure the peak voltage across the transformer on channel 1.

 <p align="center">
 <img align="center" width="640" height="360" src="/Images/TransformerIV165mV.png">
 </p>

 ## I-V Characteristic Curve: Audio Transformer Primary Current 23.2mVpeak (.232mApeak).

+Using the scope horziontal cursors to measure the peak voltage across the current resistor on channel 2.
+23.2mVpeak / 100 Ohms = 0.232 mApeak.

 <p align="center">
 <img align="center" width="640" height="360" src="/Images/TransformerIV23mV.png">
 </p>